-Things to Do in Randolph County Outside of Pocahontas The 1828 Rice House and Site at Dalton The oldest log dwelling in the state of Arkansas, the fully-restored Rice House was constructed in 1828 and used as a store and loom house by the builder, Reuben Rice, who established a trading center soon after the Rice family arrived in the Eleven Point River Valley in 1812. structure features original log partition wall, a rarity in such early log architecture.
+Things to Do in Randolph County Outside of Pocahontas

+The 1828 Rice House and Site at Dalton

+The oldest log dwelling in state of Arkansas, the fully-restored Rice House was constructed 1828 and used as a store and loom house by the builder.
+Reuben Rice, who established a rural trading center soon after the Rice family arrived in the Eleven Point River Valley in 1812.
+The structure features an original log partition wall, a rarity in such early log architecture.
 A restored 1820s log granary survives from the well-documented trading center days adding to the site's significance.
 The house is restored to the 1840s era when Reuben's son expanded the main structure to serve as a family dwelling house.

-The house, a few miles north of Pocahontas, is open to the public only rarely, currently on the second Saturday of June, July, August, and September, and on the third Saturday of October.
-It's also open on some other occasions by special announcement.
-The house is only a few feet off of Arkansas Highway 90, however, so only a few feet off of Arkansas Highway 90, however, so you can get very close to it, even if the site is closed, and study the log construction.
-The 1830 Looney Tavern and Site at Dalton The oldest log commercial building in Arkansas, the fully-restored William Looney Tavern, stands on a hill across the Eleven Point River from the Reuben Rice House mentioned above.
+The house, a few miles north of Pocahontas, is open to the public only rarely, but the grounds are always open, and there are many information boards located around the grounds giving interesting information about the history of the site.

+The house is only a few feet off of Arkansas Highway 90, however, so it's easy to visit.

+The 1830 Looney Tavern and Site at Dalton

+The oldest log commercial building in Arkansas, the fully-restored William Looney Tavern, stands on a hill across the Eleven Point River from the Reuben Rice House mentioned above.

 The tavern is one of the finest surviving examples of early log building traditions in Arkansas.
 The 1-1/2 story 'dog-trot' constructed of hewn oak logs can be attributed to a team of master folk builders.

 Constructed in the early 1830s, it was used as a rural tavern/inn by William Looney.
 Discoveries revealed during restoration indicate that the structure was also used, in part, for Looney's distilling industry.
 Prior to his death in 1846 he was producing up to 1500 gallons of apple brandy a year.
 The Looney family arrived in the Eleven Point River Valley prior to 1815 and their original dwelling site has yet to be located.
-William descended from a legendary family of frontiersmen, beginning with his great-grandfather Robert Looney who established a ferry in 1742 on the James River in Virginia where the Great Valley Road crossed.
+William descended from a legendary family of frontiersmen, beginning great-grandfather Robert Looney who established a ferry in 1742 on the James River in Virginia where the Great Valley Road crossed.
 His kinsmen participated in opening every new frontier as American settlement pushed westward with William being the first of the family to settle west of the Mississippi.

-The house, a few miles north of Pocahontas, is open to the public only rarely, currently on the second Saturday of June, July, August, and September, and on the third Saturday of October.
-It's also open on some other occasions by special announcement.
+The house, a few miles north of Pocahontas, is open to the public only rarely, but it's open on some other occasions by special announcement.
 The tavern is in an isolated location surrounded by private property and it's not easily accessible other than on dates when it's open to the public.
+One of the best ways to see it is to float the Eleven Point River downstream from the town of Dalton.

+The Mennonite Country Market

-The Mennonite Country Market The USA Today article at http://goo.gl/a5eRvk describes the circumstances that caused the Ervin Kropf family, and some other Mennonite families, to move here a few years ago from Huntsville, Missouri.
+The Wennonite Country Market The USA Today article at http://goo.gl/a5eRvk describes the circumstances that caused the Ervin Kropf family, and some other Mennonite families, to move here a few years ago from Huntsville, Missouri.
 The migration was due to a change in Missouri's law that now requires a photo be taken of all who get a driver's license, something Ervin and his family object to, saying it's a forbidden graven image.